5 Reasons Businesses Need a Bitcoin Merchant Account

 This secure payments trend has not gone unnoticed, with popular companies like Microsoft, PayPal, Amazon, Overstock, Namecheap, Wikipedia, BMW, AT&T, and Etsy accepting that this universal cryptocurrency has come to stay.

-Microsoft was one of the first companies in the tech industry to accept cryptocurrency and endorse bitcoin as an authorized payment method.
+Microsoft was one of the first companies in the tech industry to accept cryptocurrency accounts and endorse bitcoin as an authorized payment method.

 As far back as 2014, it was possible to add bitcoins to a Microsoft account and buy anything from games in Xbox stores to Windows licenses.